ManticoreGamesInc/platform-documentation/src/tutorials/scripting_intro.md

 local aNumber = 21
 local anotherNumber = 7
 local aThirdNumber = aNumber / anotherNumber
--- aThirdNumber will be 3
+-- The variable aThirdNumber will be 3
 ```

 #### Booleans